Back To Search Results

 Embryology

-The coronary arteries develop within the atrioventricular and interventricular grooves, and after separation of the aorta and pulmonary artery, they fuse with buds from the right and left semilunar cusps (also known as the sinus of Valsalva) to provide blood supply to the myocardium.[1]
+The coronary arteries develop within the atrioventricular and interventricular grooves.
+After the separation of the aorta and pulmonary artery, these vessels fuse with vascular buds arising from the right and left semilunar cusps (sinuses of Valsalva) to establish myocardial perfusion.

 Blood Supply and Lymphatics

-Blood supply to coronary arteries is provided in part by blood flowing within the vessels themselves, and large arteries receive their supply by a network of vasa vasorum microvessels.
-The vasa vasorum is thought to play a role in the development of coronary atherosclerosis.[5]
+Blood supply to the coronary arteries is provided in part by luminal flow, while larger vessels receive additional nourishment from a network of vasa vasorum microvessels.
+The vasa vasorum is thought to contribute to the development of coronary atherosclerosis.[10]

 Nerves

-Parasympathetic fibers from the vagus nerve (CN X) may vasodilate coronary resistance vessels.
-Sympathetic fibers may favor vasoconstriction of the coronary resistance vessels via alpha adrenoreceptors.
-However, local metabolic control of adenosine released from myocardial cells typically overshadows this effect, resulting in net vasodilation on exertion.
+Parasympathetic fibers from the vagus nerve (cranial nerve X) may induce vasodilation of coronary resistance vessels.
+Sympathetic fibers may promote vasoconstriction through activation of α-adrenergic receptors on these vessels.
+However, this effect is typically overridden by local metabolic control, specifically, the release of adenosine from myocardial cells, which leads to net vasodilation during exertion.[11]

 Muscles

-The tunica media, the middle layer of coronary arteries, is made of layers of smooth muscle.
+The tunica media, the middle layer of the coronary arteries, consists of concentric layers of smooth muscle cells.
+Vascular resistance in the coronary circulation is largely modulated by the activity of these smooth muscle layers.

 Physiologic Variants